cloudflare/cloudflare-docs/content/learning-paths/defense-in-depth/build-network-policies/recommended-network-policies.md

 {{<details header="All-NET-NO-HTTP-HTTPS-Internet-Deny" open="true">}}

-Block Policy to block all Non-Web Traffic towards Internet.
-By using Detected Protocol selector we guaranty that alternative ports for HTTP and HTTPs will be allowed as well.
+Block all non-web traffic towards the Internet.
+By using the **Detected Protocol** selector, you will ensure alternative ports for HTTP and HTTPS are allowed.

 | Selector          | Operator    | Value             | Logic | Action |
 | ----------------- | ----------- | ----------------- | ----- | ------ |